 Step 5.
 Reclaim your car’s value.
 If the insurance company paid for your vehicle’s repair, you may be able to reclaim the value that was lost due to the accident.
 Ask your claims adjuster about how to file a reclaim or a Diminution in Value claim (DIV).

-Before working with an insurance company about your claim, it is highly advisable that you speak to a lawyer first in order to protect your interests.
+Before working with an insurance company about your claim, it is highly advisable that you speak to a Denver auto accident lawyer first in order to protect your interests.
 Be careful NOT to give any statement, recorded or written, about your injuries or sign any insurance documents without a lawyer’s advice.

-In order to successfully establish a claim after a car accident, you need to meet these requirements:
+In order to successfully establish a claim after a car accident injury, you need to meet these requirements:

 - It must be clear which driver is at fault.